Ethan0429/destiny-transcript-db/README.md

 ## How to contribute

 You can contribute to this project by using `Whisperer.py` and generating a transcript for a video that has not yet been transcribed.
-All un-transcribed videos have a deidcated issue.
+All un-transcribed videos have a [deidcated issue](https://github.com/Ethan0429/destiny-transcript-db/issues).
 The steps are simple:

 1. Comment under an issue you wish to claim
-2. Complete the transcription process described in the [How to transcribe](section)
+2. Complete the transcription process described in the [How to transcribe](#how-to-transcribe) section below.
 3. Submit a pull request with the transcript csv file in the `transcripts/` directory, addressing the issue you claimed.

 ## How to transcribe